 The Company determines if an arrangement is or contains a lease at inception.
 The Company's operating lease arrangement are comprised of real estate and facility leases.
 Right of use assets represent the Company's right to use the underlying asset for the lease term and lease liabilities represent the Company's obligation to make lease payments arising from the lease.
 Right of use assets and lease liabilities are recognized at the commencement date based on the present value of the lease payments over the lease term.
 As the Company's leases do not provide an implicit rate and the implicit rate is not readily determinable, the Company estimates its incremental borrowing rate based on the information available at the measurement date in determining the present value of the lease payments.
-The present value of the lease payments was determined using a 4.75% incremental borrowing rate.
+The present value of the lease payments was determined using a 4.75% incremental borrowing rate for in place leases as of October 31, 2020 and 5.00% for new leases and lease amendments that occurred during fiscal year 2021.
 Right of use assets also exclude lease incentives.